Hartley Shawcross: Personal life

 Lord Shawcross's gravestone – Jevington, East Sussex.

 Lord Shawcross was married three times.
 His first wife, Alberta Rosita Shyvers (m.
 24 May 1924), suffered from multiple sclerosis and died by suicide on 30 December 1943.

 His second wife, Joan Winifred Mather (m.
 21 September 1944), died in a riding accident on the Sussex Downs on 26 January 1974.
 They had three children: the author and historian William Shawcross, Hume Shawcross and Dr Joanna Shawcross.

 At the age of 95, he married Susanne Monique (née Jansen), formerly wife of Gerald B. Huiskamp, on 18 April 1997 in Gibraltar.
-His family had opposed the marriage out of concern for Shawcross' declining abilities in old age, and had him placed under the supervision of the Court of Protection; they won a court ruling "after the humiliation of medical and psychological tests" concluded Shawcross was "was incapable of rational decision", but Shawcross and his future wife eloped to Gibraltar, where the courts ruled the opposite.
+His family had opposed the marriage out of concern for Shawcross' declining abilities in old age, and had him placed under the supervision of the Court of Protection; they won a court ruling "after the humiliation of medical and psychological tests" concluded Shawcross "was incapable of rational decision", but Shawcross and his future wife eloped to Gibraltar, where the courts ruled the opposite.
 Lady Shawcross died on 2 March 2013.

 Shawcross was a member of the Royal Yacht Squadron and the Royal Cornwall Yacht Club.
 From 1947 to 1960 he was the owner of Vanity V, a 12-metre class racing yacht designed by William Fife to the Third International Rule, built in 1936, which he kept at his home in Cornwall.
 A later skipper of the boat, John Crill, recalls being told that Lord Shawcross, "when the election was due in about 1951, had Vanity V repainted with a vast 'Vote Labour' banner all the way along her topsides".

 Lord Shawcross died on 10 July 2003 at home at Cowbeech, East Sussex, at the age of 101 and is buried in the churchyard of St Andrew's Church, Jevington, East Sussex.